Brand Strategy

 Research represents a platform on which we begin to build brand strategy, not the strategy itself.
 Many brands have fallen prey to the perils of a brand or marketing strategy that blindly follows current trends and chases fleeting consumer preferences rather than building strategy around the attributes that make their product and brands unique, valuable, and special.

 If you introduce something new to the world, people require time to understand and adopt the product or idea.
-When asked for a definitive choice, the average focus group will often choose a “safe” option— one that no one hates but no one loves, either.
+When asked for a definitive choice, the average focus group will often choose a “safe” option—one that no one hates but no one loves, either.
 Human nature and perceived social pressure influence us to not rock the boat or stand out too much.
 It’s scary!
 So, the average focus group inevitably chooses the option that is acceptable to all and thus exciting to none.
 Do you want a brand that’s merely acceptable?
 This is where insight and vision are key.
 Research should inform your strategy but not define it.

 “Following a recipe doesn’t guarantee a gourmet meal.
-We can’t rely on old case studies to answer new questions.” - Marty Neumier
+We can’t rely on old case studies to answer new questions.”

 Successful brands look at data within the context of what they have to offer and what they want to accomplish as a business.
 Top brands make decisions based on where they want to go rather than where everyone else has been.
 Following the status quo too closely guarantees that your brand will not make a seismic impact on your industry and consumers.